ealashwali/ealashwali.github.io/_pages/about.md

 ---
 I work as an Assistant Professor at the College of Computing & IT at King Abdulaziz University <a href="http://www.kau.edu.sa/home_ENGLISH.aspx">(KAU)</a>.
 I completed a DPhil.
 (Phd.) in Computer Science from the <a href="http://www.cs.ox.ac.uk">University of Oxford</a>, UK in 2020.
 My research are is about web security, combining both usable privacy and security and Internet measurement studies.
 I also hold a MSc. degree in Information Security from <a href="http://www.cs.ucl.ac.uk/prospective_students/msc_information_security/">University College London (UCL)</a>.
 Previously, I obtained BSc. in Computer Science from <a href="http://www.kau.edu.sa/home_ENGLISH.aspx">KAU</a>.

-When I have time I enjoy learning new things, especially those related to computer science.
+When I have time I write and talk at my <a href="https://podcasts.apple.com/sa/podcast/bit/id1637283049?l=ar">bit podcast</a> (Arabic podcast about cybersecurity for everyone).
+I also enjoy learning new things, especially those related to computer science.
 I also enjoy reading and art work.
-Some of my very old art work can be found <a href="https://www.behance.net/ealashwali/">here </a>.
+Some of my very old art work can be found <a href="https://www.behance.net/ealashwali/">here</a>.

 Some of the interesting career experiences I had are:
 <ul>